 The second possibility was to reduce the body instead, respectively the upper bout.
 As you can easily see from the photomontages shown, these changes would give an absolutely inharmonious picture and it is obvious that a guitar based on this principles would not sound very good.

 The shifting of the neck-body-transition had to be followed by a variety of structural changes.
 Most of today's 14-fret guitars are characterised by a shorter upper bout and a bridge shifted upwards from the center of the top.

 12-fret Back and Forth

 The first wire stringed guitars still had a very rudimentary bracing.
 The enlargement of the body and the longer neck also required a much more elaborate top bracing.
-The well-known X-Bracing and many other developments of the inner life of a steel string guitar were performed on 14-fret guitars.

 12-fret guitars appear wonderfully harmonious and impress with a rich midrange.
 As a result of the 12-fret-construction, the full sound is focused on the low mids and the bass range.
 Therefore the luthier is in charge to build a top bracing emphasising the treble an thus achieving a balanced sound.

 To simulate the sound of a 12-fret-guitar with a 14-fret-guitar is to a certain extent possible, but even the best guitar builder cannot spoil the laws of statics.
 They simply have different vibrational dynamics.